 Level 3 Foundation Diploma in Tourism and Hospitality

 A management programme aimed at providing a fundamental understanding of the tourism and hospitality industry.
 The completion of this qualification gains the student access to the CTH Level 4 Diploma course.

-For students new to the hospitality and tourism industry, from an academic standpoint, this course is a step in the right direction.
-The Level 3 in Tourism and Hospitality provides students with an understanding of the industries, whilst allowing them to build their credit portfolio and skill set to go on to the next qualification.
+For students new to the hospitality and tourism industry this course is an excellent first step.
+The Level 3 Diploma in Tourism and Hospitality provides students with an understanding of these two closely aligned industries, whilst also allowing them to build their credit portfolio and skill set ready to go on to the higher level study in the field.

-By provided the students with an overall understanding of the industries, they can understand where their passions and interests lie, whether in hospitality or tourism and then go on to specialise in the more specialist discipline of their choice.
+By providing students with an overall understanding of the industries, it allows them to explore and identify where their passions and interests lie so that they can then go on to specialise in the more specialist discipline of their choice.

 The qualification is a great starting point for those eager to get their foot in the door.
 It is targeted at the learning needs of those students who are new to the field and typically in the 16 - 18 year age bracket.
 Through the completion of the course, they not only get a feel for the industry but become certified by CTH for their efforts.

 Students must have completed full time secondary education with a minimum age of 16 years with the minimum English proficiency of IELTS 5.0 or an approved equivalent.

 Students who do not satisfy the English language requirement may choose to combine this programme with the CTH Level 1 English for Tourism & Hospitality qualification in order to help raise their fluency to the required level.